Behaving Badly or Just Poor Judgement?

 Listen, grown adults are role models for both our youth and for our peers.

-I believe what we do and how we do it is gender neutral and both men and women display errors in judgement.
+I believe what we do and how we do it is gender-neutral and both men and women display errors in judgment.

 It’s nothing to do with gender, is it?